-There is much hype and discussion in the professions at the moment surrounding the topics of artificial intelligence (AI) and natural language processing (NLP).
-Clearly these are themes that Librarians and Information Professionals should all be aware of but what do we really mean when we talk about AI and NLP?
-And how do they fit within your library and information service?
+There is currently a lot of hype and discussion in professional services surrounding the topics of artificial intelligence (AI) and natural language processing (NLP).
+These are concepts that library and information professionals should be aware of, but what do we really mean when we talk about AI and NLP?
+And do they have a place within your library and information service?

-Simply put, natural language processing can be defined to be the ability of a computer programme to understand human speech1, i.e. to process natural language.
+Simply put, natural language processing can be defined as the ability of a computer programme to understand human speech, i.e. to process natural language.
 As such, natural language processing is just one of the many branches of artificial intelligence.

 Instead of communicating with computer programmes in a technical commanding language, NLP enables a more natural form of communication.
 Well-known everyday examples of NLP can be found in Apple’s Siri or Amazon’s Alexa - both tools can respond to and understand natural human speech.

-What use does natural language processing have in my library?
-Well, that’s a great question.
-There are certainly many different ways to incorporate NLP into your library, especially when it comes to supporting your search function.
+What use does natural language processing have in information services?
+There are many different ways to incorporate NLP into your library, primarily in support of your search function.
 In this article, we shall explore four of the ways NLP can be used - through sentiment analysis, entity extraction, keyword searching and concept extraction.

 This ties in nicely with keyword tagging and searching, whereby NLP is able to go beyond mere mentions of a term in an article and instead consider whether that article is actually substantially focussing on, let’s say, Apple or indeed if it only mentions them in passing.
 Using such keyword searching also enables you to filter out a great deal of the white noise and avoid bringing up results that mention, in this case, apple the fruit rather than Apple the company.